Minnesota Sentencing GuidelinesUnderstand Your Minnesota Criminal Charges Get a free case evaluation

-Sentencing Guideline Lawyers in Minneapolis & St. Paul MN
+Sentencing Guideline Lawyers in Minnesota

 Minnesota has had standardized Sentencing Guidelines for judges to follow for nearly 40 years.
 The guidelines determine the sentence a convicted person may be given based on the severity of the crime and the criminal history of the person.
 As criminal defense lawyers in Minnesota, we know the guidelines and how judges are to apply them.
 This knowledge and experience allows us to argue at a sentencing hearing for a reduced or mitigated sentence.